 If you drive regularly, you’re probably aware that you can receive compensation for injuries and damages resulting from a car accident.
 As a passenger in a car, however, you may not realize that you are entitled to similar compensations as the driver.
 Though the passenger doesn’t play an active role in physically maneuvering the car, the personal injuries a passenger sustains can be debilitating to an equal, if not greater, degree.
 When you’re embroiled in a personal injury situation, you need a skilled, trusted attorney to fight for your compensation.
-Harris and Graves, the premier Greenville personal injury attorneys in South Carolina, want all car passengers to know that they can receive payment for injuries they experience.
+Harris and Graves, experienced car accident attorneys in Greenville, South Carolina, want all car passengers to know that they can receive payment for injuries they experience.

 The Passenger’s Claim Is the Easiest

 Passengers don’t need to fret about liability—a driver involved in the car accident is almost always liable.
 The passenger only needs to worry about proving that liability as well as proving the damages were sustained.
 In a multi-car accident, it is highly unlikely that none of the involved drivers are liable.
 In a one-car accident, the driver operating the car is usually liable, though there are exceptions when uncontrollable events (such as a rockslide) occur.

 How Does a Passenger Go About Filing a Claim?

 Passengers and drivers must file personal injury claims in the same way, with an important exception for the passengers.
 If the accident includes two or more cars, the passenger should file a claim against all drivers involved, whereas a driver would not file a claim against him or herself.
 Passengers should get the insurance information of all the drivers and then contact the individual insurance companies of each driver to submit a claim.
 If one driver is clearly not at fault—for instance, if one driver was rear-ended—a passenger shouldn’t waste his or her time filing a claim with that driver’s insurance company.